Preliminary Conferences

 click here to go to the Queensland Globe website.

 No party is required to settle their case.
 Any party may ask for time after the PC to consider a settlement offer.
-The convenor can extend the PC or adjourn it to another date for further discussions.
+The convenor can allow for up to two weeks for further discussion or list it for another PC.

-If the parties reach agreement at the PC, the convenor will assist them to record and sign an agreement at or shortly after the PC.
+If the parties reach agreement at the PC, the convenor will either issue consent orders and or assist them to record and sign an agreement at or shortly after the PC.

-If the parties do not reach agreement at the PC, the Court will list the case for review.
+If the parties do not reach agreement at the PC, or within 2 weeks.
+The Land Court registry will issue a set of standard directions for what must happen before the case is first heard in court, this first court event is called a review.
 At the review, the Court will make directions about the steps the parties must take to prepare the case for hearing.

 The PC is not the only chance for parties to agree.
 They can continue negotiating privately even after the hearing has started.
 They can also ask the Court to direct some other ADR process.